Italian

 This was the standard Italian close-range AA weapon used on larger ships during World War II.
-The guns used in the Model 1932 mountings were water-cooled with a recirculating pump, but the others were air-cooled.
-The magazines held only six rounds, but it was possible to load them one after the other and thus maintain a high rate of fire.
+The guns used in the Model 1932 twin mounting were water-cooled with a recirculating pump, all other mountings used air-cooled guns.
+The magazines held only six rounds, but it was possible to load them sequentially and thus maintain a high rate of fire.

 Differences between models were mainly mounting related.